 Professor Witt received her undergraduate degree from Boise State University before moving to the Philadelphia area for graduate school.
 Returning to her alma mater to educate and train future Social Workers is the realization of her ultimate career goal.
-Along with her husband Ryan and their three young daughters, she enjoys traveling, fly fishing, and camping.

 Office: Education Building 712

 Phone: (208) 426-3184